 The Community of Support program (CoS) is a collaborative effort designed to provide prospective Black applicants with a network of support that seeks to break some of the salient institutional, cultural, and financial barriers to medical training.
 The specific aim of the pilot CoS program is to increase the representation of Black students within medicine.

 The CoS program provides prospective applicants access to the following opportunities:

 - One-one application support through mentorship by medical students and physicians

 - Interview Preparation

 - CASPer Preparation Course (Summer 2022)

 - Networking conferences and workshops

-Complete this form to join our prospective student cohort.
+Complete this form to join our prospective student cohort (applications are currently closed).

 Complete this form to join our dedicated team of CoS mentors.
-This is a volunteer opportunity open to current medical students and physicians.
+This is a volunteer opportunity open to current medical students and physicians ((applications are currently closed).